What is a Waste Audit?

 After analysis of this and additional information, suggestions were given for how to significantly lower this percentage.
 Some of the major contaminants included plastic bags, styrofoam cups, food waste (coffee grounds), paper towels, and house hold items.
 Some of the findings concluded that many potentially simple, yet substantial mitigation measures could be taken to help lower the contamination number.

 Outreach Staff recommended changing the location of bins.
 Because the recycling bins were located directly outside the backdoor of the main building, whereas the trash dumpster is located across the parking lot, the recycling bin received a lot of trash.
-Changing these locations by relocating right by a trash can/dumpster, coupled with proper education and signage, will go a long way in helping decrease contamination by preventing recycling containers from being a catchall for any type of waste.
+Changing these locations by relocating right by a trash can/dumpster, coupled with proper education and signage, went a long way in helping decrease contamination by preventing recycling containers from being a catchall for any type of waste.

 BGGS suggested hanging signs wherever recycling bins are located to communicate what items are allowable and highlight contamination that should be avoided.
 After implementing these changes, our team went back to North Side YMCA in late May of 2017 to do a follow up audit.